justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 If you use them make sure to always specify fully with the tag in Runpod `justinwlin/llama2_13b_openllm:latest`

+> Note!
+What this means is that if your model is on the CI/CD Pipeline you can use the Dockerfile_Iteration to use the base image, and just modify the handler.py to avoid redownloading the model during build time!

 ## Environment Variables

 Below is a table of the environment variables that can be passed to the Docker container.
 These variables enable customization of the deployment's behavior, offering flexibility for different scenarios.